 In a strange land.

-During the day you will have the chance to meet with other Pilgrims, visit beautiful villages and cities, meet with the locals in the streets at fountains and in the shops.
-You will find that there is space to be alone if you want and there are people around if you need.
-There is unspoken respect between Pilgrims as everyone has a reason for being there and for some, it is to be alone and for others it is to socialise, whatever it is for you there is no need to feel alone or afraid.
+During the day you will have the chance to meet with other Pilgrims, visit beautiful villages and cities, and meet with the locals in the streets at fountains and in the shops.
+You will find that there is space to be alone if you want and there are people around if you need them.
+There is unspoken respect between Pilgrims as everyone has a reason for being there and for some, it is to be alone and for others, it is to socialise, whatever it is for you there is no need to feel alone or afraid.

 Finally, you will arrive at your destination!

 Find your accommodation collect your luggage take a well-deserved shower and then see how you feel.
 You may decide to stay in your room or visit the Village.
 Perhaps you will want to head out for a drink and share some of the day’s stories with interesting people you have met along the Camino or with your group.